HelgeCPH/cph-code-infra/README.md

   * Add transition from `SNAPSHOT` to `RELEASE` to build jobs.
   * Configure and share build jobs as Groovy scripts.
   * Share Jenkins configuration as Groovy scripts.
+  * Build the Docker container using one of the corresponding Jenkins plugins.
+  * Describe an alternative scenario, in which we use the *Deploy to* plugin to deploy directly to the Glassfish application server.

 The idea with the latter two would be to allow for a completely automatic and reproducible CI chain setup.